Abuzeid1/telegram-bot/README.md

-# telegram bot to share lectures data to the students
+# telegram bot
+used to share lectures data among college students in easy and organised manner

 ### it is built with
 - Node.js